 Demand - Risk 1

-We face risks of a loss of revenue if contracts with the United States government or defense and aerospace contractors are canceled or delayed or if defense spending is reduced.
+We face risks of a loss of revenue if contracts with the U.S. government or D&A contractors are canceled or delayed or if defense spending is reduced.

-We receive a portion of our revenue from the United States government and from prime contractors on United States government-sponsored programs, principally for defense and aerospace applications.
+We receive a portion of our revenue from the U.S. government and from prime contractors on U.S. government-sponsored programs, principally for D&A applications.
 These programs are subject to delays or cancellation.
-Further, spending on defense and aerospace programs can vary significantly depending on funding from the United States government.
-We believe our government and defense and aerospace business has been negatively affected in the past by external factors such as sequestration and political pressure to reduce federal defense spending.
-Reductions in defense and aerospace funding or the loss of a significant defense and aerospace program or contract would have a material adverse effect on our operating results.
+Further, spending on D&A programs can vary significantly depending on funding from the U.S. government.
+We believe our government and D&A business has been negatively affected in the past by external factors such as sequestration and political pressure to reduce federal defense spending.
+Reductions in D&A funding or the loss of a significant D&A program or contract could have a material adverse effect on our operating results.

 Demand - Risk 2

-We depend on several large customers for a substantial portion of our revenue and the loss of one or more of these customers could have a material adverse effect on our business, financial condition and results of operations.
+We depend on several large customers for a substantial portion of our revenue and the loss of a large customer or loss of share at one or more of these customers could have a material adverse effect on our business, financial condition and results of operations.

 A substantial portion of our revenue comes from several large customers.
 Our future operating results will be affected by both the success of our largest customers and our success in diversifying our products and customer base.
-Collectively, our two largest end customers accounted for an aggregate of approximately 58%, 49% and 44% of our revenue for fiscal years 2024, 2023 and 2022, respectively.
-If demand for their products increases, our results are favorably impacted, while if demand for their products decreases, they may reduce their purchases of, or stop purchasing our products and our operating results would suffer.
+Collectively, our two largest end customers accounted for an aggregate of approximately 57%, 58% and 49% of our revenue for fiscal years 2025, 2024 and 2023, respectively.
+If demand for their products increases, they may increase the purchases of our products and our results may be favorably impacted, while if demand for their products decreases, they may reduce their purchases of, or stop purchasing our products and our operating results would suffer.
 Even if we achieve a design win, our customers can delay or cancel the release of a new device for any reason.
 Most of our customers can cease incorporating our products into their devices with little notice to us and with little or no penalty.
-The loss of a large customer, failure to add new customers to replace lost revenue, a shift in consumer demand to refurbished or secondhand devices, or a decline in consumers' rates of replacement of smartphones or other devices, could have a material adverse effect on our business, financial condition and results of operations.
+The loss of a large customer or loss of share at a large customer, failure to add new customers to replace lost revenue, a shift in consumer demand to refurbished or secondhand devices, or a decline in consumers' rates of replacement of smartphones or other devices, could have a material adverse effect on our business, financial condition and results of operations.

 Sales & Marketing - Risk 1